Sydney Unposed

 Unposed was shot using a 2000 Leica M6TTL rangefinder camera, 2003 Hasselblad 501cm 6x6, 2009 Panasonic Lumix GF-1 or 2008 Leica D-Lux 4.
 Lenses used were mainly a 50mm Summilux-M and a 35mm Summicron-M ASPH on the Leica; a Zeiss Planar CF 2.8/80 or Zeiss Distagon CFi 4/50 for the Hasselblad; and a Panasonic Lumix G 20mm / ƒ1.7 Pancake on the GF-1.

-The joys of using film
+The joys of using film (in 2005)

-For those who are puzzled about the marketing-driven digital churn remark, see The Shape Of Things That Came at The Online Photographer blog, along with Get off The Technology Merry-Go-Round by Sydney Morning Herald photographer Wade Laube.
+For those who are puzzled about the digital churn remark, see The Shape Of Things That Came at The Online Photographer blog, along with Get off The Technology Merry-Go-Round by Sydney Morning Herald photographer Wade Laube.

 Sydney Unposed and the critics